How to create your own testing environment using the command line tool Vagrant

 Installing VirtualBox

-Download VirtualBox from the following site.
+Download VirtualBox from the following website:

 Downloads – Oracle VM VirtualBox